Humans, animals and the environment – our health is all connected

 Exponential population growth and expansion into previously uninhabited areas

-More people are living in close connection to their companion animals, and in some cases, closer to wild and animals
+More people are living in close connection to their companion animals, and in some cases, closer to wild and domestic animals.

 Increased international mobility